csatuic/cs361-website-old/_labs/lab2.md

 a test run for doing the paired lab activities for this class.
 There are two main deliverables:

-  1. In the Blackboard Collaborate main room, make sure your SSH keys are added to your GitHub account.
-Go to the [this GitHub Classroom assignment]({{page.github_link}}) and accept the invite.
+  1. For the first half hour of the lab, we'll be helping people in the Blackboard Collaborate main room to make sure your SSH keys are working and added to your GitHub account.
+You can test that everything is working by submitting the lab's Gradescope assignment: Go to the [this GitHub Classroom assignment]({{page.github_link}}) and accept the invite.
 The task is a super simple "write a program that returns 42" like in the video demo.
 For evaluation, you need to complete the process of